fnagel/pluploadfe_powermail/README.md

 ## Sponsoring

-The initial development of this extension has been sponsored by BECKER media - https://www.beckermedia.de/
+The initial development of this extension has been sponsored by i-provide GmbH / BECKER media.